A speedy and uncomplicated method for installing decorative bollards

 Decorative bollards can be installed into existing concrete with an adhesive anchoring system.
 These bollards are used to define architectural perimeters, create architectural highlights, and act as visual traffic guidance devices.
 Please note that this installation method offers little impact resistance, and the function of the bollard is primarily aesthetic.

 Reliance Foundry carries an epoxy-like, adhesive anchoring system that can be used to install bollards in decorative applications.
-In this process, the AC100+ Gold Adhesive Anchoring System1 is used to secure the bollard’s threaded rod.
+In this process, an adhesive such as the AC100+ Gold Adhesive Anchoring System* is used to secure the bollard’s threaded rod.

 What you will need